 Case Study: C-Innova, Innovation Center for Appropriate Technologies

 C-Innova is an innovation center with the mission of connecting vulnerable communities with appropriate technology and design.
-It was founded in 2015 as part of the International Development Innovation Network (IDIN) initiative, an umbrella organization created and operated by a consortium of academic institutions led by the Massachusetts Institute of Technology (MIT) and housed at the Design for Development Lab (D-Lab) at MIT.
+It was founded in 2015 as part of the International Development Innovation Network (IDIN) initiative, an umbrella organization created and operated by a consortium of academic institutions led by the Massachusetts Institute of Technology (MIT) and housed at the MIT D-Lab.
 The organization was created through funding from the United States Agency for International Development (USAID) under its Higher Education Solutions Network (HESN) initiative, part of their Global Development Lab unit.

 C-Innova houses a community of close to 200 people most of which have participated in the center’s activities.
 A large percentage of its members are physically located in Colombia with a small group living abroad mostly in Latin America and the US.
 The center specializes in technology design and design education activities with a strong focus on working with vulnerable, marginalized populations both in the context of poverty alleviation or post-conflict transition.
 C-Innova operates out of a physical space located in Bogotá, the capital city of Colombia, from which members of the center can formulate, design, establish and operate their projects.
 Because of its close community ties, one of C-Innova’s priorities is to implement design education projects in the form of interventions, workshops or summits that can be held in the field along with communities.
 C-Innova is also growing a number of projects operated from the communities in order to expand its reach beyond any geographical constraint.
 On top of that, the center is open to community members who can commute to the city.
 These actions are possible thanks to numerous partnerships the center has grown including collaborations with city governments, NGOs, public and private universities both in Colombia an abroad and local communities.